 The 1890 police census is available in two formats: a) digital databases, and b) microfilm.
-Each format is available in two locations.

 Family Search makes available scanned images of the original microfilm, but this digitized collection is only viewable from computer terminals at Family History Center locations.
 A digital index of the 1890 police census is available at Family Search with a free membership.
-However, note that the citation given in Family Search uses the term "volume" in reference to the number of the census books; also, the additional numbers in the citation are references to the microfilm collection at the Family History Library, and do not match the call numbers used by NYPL collections.
+Note that the citation given in Family Search uses the term "volume" in reference to the number of the census books; also, the additional numbers in the citation are references to the microfilm collection at the Family History Library, and do not match the call numbers used by NYPL collections.
 It is unclear how much of the 894 census books are searchable on Family Search.

 Ancestry Library Edition has indexed 26 of the 894 books, or only roughly 3 percent.
 Digital images of the census pages are not available.
 The book number and page number in the book are provided.